McDonald's tries to reassure customers after deadly E. coli outbreak

 “What’s important today is that we’ve taken the action to protect the American public and promote public health,” Erlinger said.
 “We’re confident that we’ll see our way through this and will restore confidence for the American consumer to come to McDonald’s.”

 The U.S. Centers for Disease Control and Prevention reported the outbreak late Tuesday.
 It said 49 infections were reported between Sept.
 27 and Oct.
 11 in Colorado, Iowa, Kansas, Missouri, Montana, Nebraska, Oregon, Utah, Wisconsin and Wyoming.
 One person in Colorado died and 10 people were hospitalized.
-All of them mentioned eating Quarter Pounders.
+All of them mentioned eating Quarter Pounders, which contain a beef burger topped with pickles, slivered onions and a sesame seed bun.

-A preliminary investigation by the U.S. Food and Drug Administration suggests that slivered onions served on Quarter Pounders are a likely source of contamination.
-The U.S. Department of Agriculture is investigating the hamburger meat.
+The incubation period for E. coli is only a couple of days, so illness would be quickly apparent to anyone affected, said Donald Schaffner, a food safety expert at Rutgers University.
+“If you ate these burgers in September and now it’s the middle of October and you didn’t get sick, you’re probably OK,” he said.

+E. coli bacteria are harbored in the guts of animals and found in the environment.
+Infections can cause severe illness, including fever, stomach cramps and bloody diarrhea.
+People who develop symptoms of E. coli poisoning should seek health care immediately and tell the provider what they ate.

 Erlinger said it’s possible the contaminated product has already worked its way through McDonald’s supply chain.
 But the company will work closely with the government and cooperate with the investigation, he said.
 Erlinger declined to name the supplier or say if it supplies other restaurant chains or grocery stores.